marcusoftnet/marcusoftnet.github.io/_posts/2006-11-21-happy-week-so-far-so-good.md

 laughter and dancing (?!?!) instead of digging graves.
 There might be something here.

-If this continue i will have to extend the period - let me get back to you on that.
+If this continue I will have to extend the period - let me get back to you on that.